IDMEFv2/.github/profile/README.md

    The format is agnostic so it can be used in stand-alone or combined cyber (SIEM), physical (PSIM) and availability (NMS) monitoring architectures.
 IDMEFv2 can also be used to describe natural and man-made hazards threats and incidents.

-   This GitHub organisation hosts IDMEFv2 official IETF Internet Drafts and technical tools and librairies for testing/implementing.
+   This IDMEFv2 GitHub hosts documentation, the official IETF Internet Drafts and technical tools and librairies for testing/implementing.

    The format is still in definition stage.
 This website supports the effort toward standardization.